skagedal/skagedal.github.io/_posts/2017-12-30-decimal-decoding.markdown

 ## What's going on here?

 Before we get to this problem that appears to happen when we use _decimal_ floating point math, we have to talk a bit about _binary_ floating point.
-So, binary floating point – that's the kind we generally use, with types that programming languages typically call _float_ and _double_.
+Binary floating point is the kind that we generally use, with types that programming languages typically call _float_ and _double_.

 These can be kind of difficult to really wrap your head around.

-We can write things like `let foo: Double = 0.1` all day long, and the compiler will be happy, so it's easy to forget that we can't actually represent that value as a binary floating point number.
-But just think about how the number 1/3 can't be represented in decimal notation – no finite sequence of 0.33333... will ever reach the value – and you can imagine how not all decimal quotients are representable in binary.
+We can write things like `let foo: Double = 0.1` all day long, and the compiler will be happy, and the number will print as "0.1" – so it iss easy to forget that we can't actually represent that value as a binary floating point number.
+Just think about how the number 1/3 can't be represented in decimal notation – no finite sequence of 0.33333... will ever reach the value – and you can imagine how not all decimal quotients are representable in binary.

-Now, the whole point of a type like `Decimal` is to overcome this problem, when it is a problem.
+Now, the whole point of a type like `Decimal` is to overcome this problem.
 With a `Decimal`, you can precisely represent both 0.1 and 3.133.

 ```swift
 let myDecimal = Decimal(string: "3.133")! // 3.133
 ```

 There is no reason why a JSON decoder shouldn't be able to do this.
 Unfortunately, `JSONDecoder` doesn't do JSON decoding of its own – it wraps `JSONSerialization`.
-One way to conclude that this is the case is to give it some invalid JSON as input, and you may recognize the errors as JSONSerialization errors, but we can also take a look at the source code – [here](https://github.com/apple/swift/blob/128092a7d60b57b8e6d69c8bda48f413b3d418b1/stdlib/public/SDK/Foundation/JSONEncoder.swift#L1060) is the call to JSONSerialization.
+(One way to conclude that this is the case is to give it some invalid JSON as input, and you may recognize the errors as JSONSerialization errors, but we can also take a look at the source code – [here](https://github.com/apple/swift/blob/128092a7d60b57b8e6d69c8bda48f413b3d418b1/stdlib/public/SDK/Foundation/JSONEncoder.swift#L1060) is the call to JSONSerialization.)

 So, we are then not simply reading a decimal number string into a decimal number type, but converting via a binary floating point number.
-In [the method](https://github.com/apple/swift/blob/d726bd85a24812065cf6164514144f9bbbf9fc5d/stdlib/public/SDK/Foundation/JSONEncoder.swift#L2309-L2319) with signature `func unbox(_ value: Any, as type: Decimal.Type) throws -> Decimal?` we can find how this conversion happens.
+In [the method](https://github.com/apple/swift/blob/d726bd85a24812065cf6164514144f9bbbf9fc5d/stdlib/public/SDK/Foundation/JSONEncoder.swift#L2309-L2319) with signature `func unbox(_ value: Any, as type: Decimal.Type) throws -> Decimal?` we find how this conversion happens.

 ```swift
         // Attempt to bridge from NSDecimalNumber.